smoothbear/pclt/README.md

 ## About The Project

-This project is helping with creating projects.
+This project is a tool for creating projects.